- Presidential Professor of Law

 About

-Professor Joseph Thai teaches and writes about the Constitution and the Supreme Court.
+Professor Joseph Thai teaches and writes about constitutional law and the Supreme Court.

-Professor Thai has served as law clerk to Justice John Paul Stevens and Justice Byron White of the Supreme Court, as well as Judge David Ebel of the Tenth Circuit Court of Appeals.
+Prof. Thai served as law clerk to Justices John Paul Stevens and Byron White of the Supreme Court and Judge David Ebel of the U.S. Court of Appeals for the Tenth Circuit.

-He frequently engages in pro bono litigation in the areas of civil rights, criminal law, and constitutional law.
-He served on the legal team that successfully challenged Oklahoma’s same-sex marriage ban in 2014, a year before the Supreme Court upheld marriage equality on a nationwide basis.
+He frequently engages in civil rights litigation and served on the legal team that successfully challenged Oklahoma’s same-sex marriage ban a year before the Supreme Court upheld marriage equality nationwide.

-Prof. Thai has often been named outstanding professor by students at the law school, and once by students university-wide.
-He is consistently named outstanding dad by his golden doodle, Bach.
+At the College of Law, Prof. Thai has served as Associate Dean for Research and Enrichment.
+Prof. Thai has often been named outstanding professor by students at the law school and once by students university-wide.
+He is consistently named outstanding dad by his goldendoodle, Bach.

 Additional Information